-St. Louis is a city located in Missouri.
-With a 2020 population of 293,792, it is the 2nd largest city in Missouri (after Kansas City) and the 69th largest city in the United States.
-St. Louis is currently declining at a rate of -1.52% annually and its population has decreased by -7.99% since the most recent census, which recorded a population of 319,294 in 2010.
-St. Louis reached it's highest population of 856,796 in 1950.
-Spanning over 66 miles, St. Louis has a population density of 4,758 people per square mile.
+St. Louis is a city located in St. Louis City Missouri.
+St. Louis has a 2023 population of 279,390.
+St. Louis is currently declining at a rate of -2.4% annually and its population has decreased by -7.03% since the most recent census, which recorded a population of 300,528 in 2020.

 St. Louis enjoyed its highest population during the 1950s, when it was home to 857,000 people and ranked 8th in the country.
 The city was still the largest in Missouri in 1980, but Kansas City has since dwarfed it.
 St. Louis has now fallen to its lowest population in more than 100 years, despite signs that the negative growth had been reversed.